ArafatShweiki/movies-site/README.md

 The first import is limited to approximately 50 unique movies selected from the configured search terms.
 Each record is written at `catalog/{imdbID}`, so rerunning the command updates that IMDb ID rather than creating a duplicate.
 The script continues past individual title failures and prints imported, skipped, and failed counts when it finishes.
 Firebase Admin writes bypass client security rules, so verify the target project before running it.

-The importer was **not run** as part of the project setup or automated verification; running it requires your real OMDb key and Firebase Admin credentials and changes the configured database.
+The importer was manually verified with both a dry run and a live two-record import.
+The complete import of up to approximately 50 records was not part of the documented final verification.

 ## Application routes